Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Fundamental results: Introduction

 without any restriction on $S$ or $q$.
-This was first proved by Siciak \cite{Sic:1962}, Theorem 6.1, for $S=\Sigma$.
+This was first proved by Siciak \cite[Theorem 6.1]{Sic:1962} for $S=\Sigma$.
 For the reader's convenience we prove the Fekete Lemma \ref{lem:2.3}, because ingredients from the proof are needed in the proof of Proposition \ref{prop:2.2}, where it is shown that the convergence is uniform on a compact subset $X$, if $q$ is bounded below on $E$ and $\Phi^S_{E,q}$ is continuous on $X$.
 This statement on uniform convergence appears in many arguments in pluri\-potential theory.
-See for example Bloom and Shiffman \cite{BloShi:2015}, Lemma 3.2, Bayraktar \cite{Bay:2015,Bay:2017}, Theorem 2.10, and Bayraktar, Hussung, Levenberg, and Perera \cite{BayHusLevPer:2020}, Theorem 1.1.
-The statements on uniform convergence in these papers all follow directly from Proposition \ref{prop:2.2} only with the conditions that $S$ is compact and convex with $0\in S$ and $q$ is bounded below.
+See for example Bloom and Shiffman \cite[Lemma 3.2]{BloShi:2015}, Bayraktar \cite[Theorem 2.10]{Bay:2015,Bay:2017} and Bayraktar, Hussung, Levenberg and Perera \cite[Theorem 1.1]{BayHusLevPer:2020}.
+The statements on uniform convergence in these papers all follow directly from Proposition \ref{prop:2.2} under the conditions that $S$ is compact and convex with $0\in S$ and $q$ is bounded below.